armno/blog/content/post/angular-http-params-immutability/index.md

 - web development
 ---

-Today I learned how to create a URL with query string parameters with [HttpParams](https://angular.io/api/common/http/HttpParams) class in Angular
+Today I learned how to create a URL with query string parameters with [HttpParams](https://angular.io/api/common/http/HttpParams) class in Angular.

-I want to construct a URL with some query string parameters like:
+I wanted to construct a URL with some query string parameters like:
 `https://api.something.com?id=someid&name=johndoe`

-I try:
+I tried:

 ```ts
 import { HttpParams } from '@angular/common/http';